approov/quickstart-ios-swift-urlsession/TOKEN-PROTECTION.md

     // we are unable to perform the precheck due to network conditions so the request can
     // be retried by the user later
 } catch ApproovError.configurationError(let message) {
-    // we are unable to perform the precheck due to a more permanent error } catch ApproovError.permanentError(let message) {
+    // feature has not been enabled using the command line tools } catch ApproovError.permanentError(let message) {
     // we are unable to perform the precheck due to a more permanent error } catch {